 Coaching with Emotivation Coaching Cards

-While a profile is a useful reference point in longer-term coaching and development, the emotivation cards provide a way of getting straight to the heart of the issue in a live coaching situation, provide insight and opening up multiple opportunities for change.
+While a psychometric profile is a useful reference point in longer-term coaching and development, the emotivation cards provide a way of getting straight to the heart of the issue in a live coaching situation, creating insight and opening up multiple opportunities for change.
 These include: